February 12, 2014

 Program Results Report

-From 2003 to 2007, the United Teen Equality Center hired two outreach workers who worked with members of seven of the most active Southeast Asian youth gangs in Lowell, Mass., to reduce violence and improve teens' access to health care.
+United Teen Equality Center staff worked with Southeast Asian youth in Lowell, Mass., to reduce violence and improve youth access to health care.
+A John Hopkins University team evaluated the center's Streetworker Program, a youth outreach program.

 July 1, 2013